Home

 salt

-Mince the garlic either in a mortar and pestle, garlic press or by chopping it up very finely.
+Mince the garlic either in a mortar and pestle, Garlic Press or by chopping it up very finely.
 Use as much as you like, but remember that if you are making it for the next day it will become stronger as the flavour infuses.

 Add the garlic and yogurt to the bowl with the cucumber and mix all together.
 Season with salt.